swannercjj/dreamerv3-deterministic/README.md

 # Mastering Diverse Domains through World Models

+**Notice: Forked and modified to be able to create reproducible runs on various environments**

 A reimplementation of [DreamerV3][paper], a scalable and general reinforcement learning algorithm that masters a wide range of applications with fixed hyperparameters.